-A review of the Research Foundation's statement of net position at June 30, 2013 indicates that the Research Foundation is highly liquid with only \$8.0 million in long-term liabilities.
-Of the \$45.1 million in current assets, \$22.0 million, or 49%, consists of cash and cash equivalents.
-Accounts receivable that are to be collected within the next year represent \$22.3 million, or 49% of total current assets.
-As detailed in the Statements of Cash Flows, the cash decreased during the year by \$17.1 million due mainly to decreases in funding from grants and clinical services.
+A review of the Research Foundation's statement of net position at June 30, 2014 indicates that the Research Foundation is highly liquid with only \$8.9 million in long-term liabilities.
+Of the \$46.3 million in current assets, \$45.5 million, or 98%, consists of accounts receivable that are to be collected within the next year.
+As detailed in the Statements of Cash Flows, the cash decreased during the year by \$22.0 million due primarily to payments of salaries and benefits of \$229.7 million.

-Noncurrent assets consist mainly of \$72.4 million of capital assets, which decreased due to additional depreciation on the assets.
+Noncurrent assets consist mainly of \$74.4 million of capital assets, which increased due to additional capital assets of \$11.4 million offset by depreciation and disposals.